Burns Park

 Access and Parking

 There is a parking lot by the Ann Arbor Senior Center with 4 designated handicapped spots and 25+ standard spots.
-There is limited parking by the Warming Hut loop off Wells Street.
+There is a small parking area on the loop off Wells Street by the Warming Hut.
 Additional street parking is available in the surrounding neighborhood.
 Refer to posted signage regarding parking rules and restrictions.

 Burns Park is accessible on foot and by bike.
 Wells Street, Baldwin Avenue, Granger Avenue, and Olivia Avenue which enclose the park all have sidewalks but no dedicated bike lanes.